splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 #.
 Create a subscription filter to invoke the lambda as a CloudWatch log group subscriber for any log groups you want to forward logs from.

-.. caution:: Filters named ``Splunk Log Collector`` are removed automatically, as it's a reserved name for Splunk managed subscriptions.
+.. caution:: Do not name your filters ``Splunk Log Collector``.
+It's a reserved name for Splunk-managed subscriptions and they'll be removed automatically.

 Metadata
 ============================